 Use your benches, chairs, and dustbins as obstacles in your classroom.
 Create a real maze full of “roadblocks”.
 Divide your students into small groups of 2.
 One is blindfolded and the other guides the blindfolded students through all the obstacles.
 This activity is based upon one’s trust in another.
 If you want to spice things up, you could let 2 or 3 groups race each other through the obstacles.
 The fastest one through wins.
 Be careful though, it’s still important to guide the blindfolded student through the obstacles without any scratch.

 Define a square area in your classroom.
 You can use tape for this.
 Now, place plastic cones or cups everywhere in the square area.
 This now represents a minefield.

-Again, such as in the activity above, split up students in groups of two.
+Again, such as in the activity above, split up students into groups of two.
 One is blindfolded, the other gives instructions.
 The blindfolded students have to cross the minefield without touching or knocking down the plastic cups.
-The other students give accurate commands so the blindfolded students can cross the minefield witout blowing up a “mine”.
+The other students give accurate commands so the blindfolded students can cross the minefield without blowing up a “mine”.

 13. Look into my eyes

 Have your students take turns staring into each other’s eyes for 60 seconds.
 This trust activity might frighten students a bit as gazing in each other’s eyes is not easy.
 But, not only will they become better at maintaining eye contact, they should connect with one another on some level.

 14. Falling trees

 Students stand in a close circle with one student in the middle.
 That student in the middle is a tree, so he has to make his body stiff.
 Now, that student has to fall from the middle towards a person in the middle.
 That person has to catch the tree and push it to another side of the circle.
 Of course, the tree may not fall.

 15. Blind artist